cdutson/north-american-octo-robot/README.md

 - [ ] GA.CommentModal.postInit
 - [ ] GA.CommentModal.preDestroy
 - [ ] GA.CommentModal.postDestroy
-- [ ] GA.CommentModal.opening
+- [ ] GA.CommentModal.preOpen
-- [ ] GA.CommentModal.opened
+- [ ] GA.CommentModal.postOpen
-- [ ] GA.CommentModal.closing
+- [ ] GA.CommentModal.preClose
-- [ ] GA.CommentModal.closed
+- [ ] GA.CommentModal.postClose
-- [ ] GA.CommentModal.beforeLoad
+- [ ] GA.CommentModal.preLoad
-- [ ] GA.CommentModal.loaded
+- [ ] GA.CommentModal.postLoad
-- [ ] GA.CommentModal.beforeSubmit
+- [ ] GA.CommentModal.preSubmit
-- [ ] GA.CommentModal.submitted
+- [ ] GA.CommentModal.postSubmit
 - [ ] GA.CommentModal.error

 ## Custom Events
 These are functions you can inject in order to affect change directly within the modal
-- [ ] onSave - just before a save happens. use this to massage the data before it's sent
+- [ ] onSubmit - just before a save happens. use this to massage the data before it's sent
 - [ ] onLoad - just after data is loaded, but before rendering begins. use this to massage the returned json

 ### TODO